ImmucanWP7/immucan-scdb/README.md

 The pipeline can be run by executing the **QC** and **Annotate** apps sequentially.
 For a detailed walkthrough of the execution and generated outputs see this [vignette]().

 ### 1. Run **QC**:

+**QC** will validate the provided seurat object, create basic QC measures, setup a data.json file, if not provided and recommend some pipeline settings, such as integration.
 ```
 singularity run --bind <YOUR-OUTPUT-DIR>:/mnt/outdir --app QC scProcessoR.sif
 ```